-With the continuous decline in SSD prices, many enthusiasts and enterprises are beginning to explore using Ceph to build storage pools based on SSDs, aiming for higher performance.
-However, to achieve optimal Ceph performance, selecting the right SSD is critical.
-In this article, we will explore how to choose SSDs that are well-suited for Ceph.
+As SSD prices continue to drop, many tech enthusiasts and enterprises are starting to consider using Ceph to build SSD-based storage pools in pursuit of higher performance.
+However, to ensure Ceph achieves outstanding performance, choosing the right SSD is critical.
+In this article, we will explore how to select the appropriate SSD for Ceph.

-Today, consumers can purchase high-capacity NVMe SSDs at relatively low prices, attracting many technology enthusiasts and cost-conscious enterprises to fully invest in SSD-based Ceph solutions.
-However, simply choosing SSDs based on price may not achieve the expected performance.
+Currently, consumers can purchase high-capacity NVMe SSDs at relatively low prices, which has attracted many tech enthusiasts and cost-conscious business owners to invest in all-SSD Ceph solutions.
+However, choosing an SSD based solely on price may not yield the expected performance.

-When evaluating Ceph, it's essential to understand how it handles input operations.
-All Ceph input operations are transactional, meaning each write operation must wait until it is confirmed across all OSDs and synced to the disk via fsync().
-This also reveals that Ceph does not rely on disk caching, but rather expects data to be directly written to NAND.
+When we talk about Ceph, it is essential to understand how it handles write operations.
+All Ceph writes are transactional, meaning each write operation waits until it is actually written to all OSDs and synchronized to the disk via fsync().
+This also implies that Ceph does not utilize the disk's cache but instead expects data to be written directly to the NAND.

-This write behavior poses a major challenge for some consumer-grade SSDs.
-For example, some SSDs advertise performance of 80,000 IOPS, but in actual use, they may only achieve 500–1,000 IOPS.
+This write behavior is a major challenge for some consumer-grade SSDs.
+For example, some SSDs claim a performance of 80,000 IOPS, but in actual use, they might only reach 500-1000 IOPS.

-The benchmark results show that after enabling fsync, Samsung 980 SSD achieves only around 600 IOPS.
+In the following test results, you can see that after enabling fsync, the performance of the Samsung 980 SSD is only about 600 IOPS.

 fio -ioengine=libaio -name=test -filename=/dev/nvme0n1 -fsync=1 -direct=1 -bs=4k -iodepth=1 -rw=randwrite -runtime=15